cunnellp5/code-log/JS-exercises/README.md

 questions and example results hardcoded for traveling purposes:

-85. Write a JavaScript code to divide an given array of positive integers into two parts.
-First element goes to first part, second element goes to second part, and third element goes to first part and so on.
-Now compute the sum of two parts and store into an array of size two. console.log(alternate_Sums([1, 2, 3, 4, 5, 6])) // [9,12]

 86. Write a JavaScript program to find the types of a given angle.
 Go to the editor Types of angles:
 Acute angle: An angle between 0 and 90 degrees.